365cent/code-practice/README.md

 ## Tech Stack

-- HTML/CSS with Tailwind CSS for styling
+- HTML/CSS with UnoCSS for styling
 - Vanilla JavaScript for interactivity
 - Local Storage for data persistence
 - DuckDuckGo web crawler for question links